-Sometimes the new fads stick, but most the time they don’t.
-The fact is, the best of them have already been around for years, even millennia.
+The fact is, the best h ealth and beauty tricks have been around for years, even millennia.
 Smoky and cat eyes were pretty much invented by Cleopatra.
-The daily lemon water that Beyonce and Gwyneth Paltrow swear by for keeping slim is thought to date back even further.
+The daily lemon water that Beyonce and Gwyneth Paltrow swear by for keeping slim is thought to date back even earlier.

-When something stands the test of time, you know there’s something to it.
+When something stands the test of time, you know there must be something to it.
 And that’s exactly what these five natural beauty tips for healthy eyes have done.

 1. A cocktail for the eyes

-However, to get the most out of this super fruit, you will want to grate it and squeeze out its precious juice.
-You can then apply the liquid using cotton pads on any darkened areas of the eye, letting it sit for up to fifteen minutes (perfect when in the tub).
-In this way, it’s much easy to target affected areas and give your eyes a concentrated hit of sweet, cucumber goodness.
+But to get the most out of this super fruit (yep it’s a fruit), you want to grate it and squeeze out its precious juice.
+You can then apply the liquid using cotton pads on any darkened areas of your eye, letting it sit for up to fifteen minutes (perfect when in the tub).
+Doing this is a much more effective way to target affected areas and give your eyes a concentrated hit of sweet, cucumbery goodness.

 2. Daily eyerobics

 It’s amazing how often the muscles around the eyes can tighten up and as a result, contribute to tired, aged-looking peepers.

 This is particularly the case after spending too much time doing the same activity and getting stuck in habitual patterns of movement such as staring at a screen all day long.